 CoastWatch Citizen Science Projects Need More Volunteers

 CoastWatch has long sponsored several citizen science projects, such as the beached bird survey in which many mile adopters participate.
-Over the course of the past year, though, we have expanded the range of these projects.
-We now conduct seven citizen science projects.
-Through our "Community Engagement with Marine Reserves" project, we are developing a special project to focus citizen science surveys on the areas facing Oregon’s new marine reserves.
+In recent years, though, we have expanded the range of these projects.
+We now conduct a number of projects ourselves, and assist scientists and other conservation groups with additional surveys.

-We have seven projects up and running.
-Some are well established, while a couple are just getting started.
+Some of these projects are well established, while a couple are just getting started or are in the process of expansion.
 Some involve joining a team for a formal survey according to scientific protocols; others are simply a matter of CoastWatchers (and other interested citizens) increasing their vigilance for certain types of phenomena they may observe and knowing where to report the information.

 To produce good information, while serving as a vehicle for public education about Oregon's marine resources, we'll need many more volunteers for all these projects.
 Even where we have solid teams already at work, we would like to expand the teams for greater long-term stability, and with many of these projects, we need more volunteers in more places in order to succeed in producing results.
 Volunteers could be CoastWatchers, other Oregon Shores members, or any interested community member.
 If you’ve been following this website or CoastWatch bulletins, you’ve already heard about these projects, but this is a reminder, along with a plea for fresh energy and involvement.